Last Updated: December 06, 2022

 Anytime that the market value of your asset drops beneath its cost basis, there is an opportunity to tax loss harvest and effectively save money on your next crypto tax bill.

-CoinTracker makes this easy for you on the Performance page by visualizing your unrealized performance; anytime the orange dotted line (cost basis) is above the blue solid line (market value) you have an opportunity to tax loss harvest.
+CoinTracker makes this easy for you on the Performance page by visualizing your unrealized performance; anytime the all time unrealized return is red (cost basis exceeds the holdings value), you have an opportunity to tax loss harvest.

 There are a few simple steps to tax loss harvest your cryptocurrency:

-- Sell the entire amount of that asset (can be for fiat, a stablecoin, or any other cryptocurrency)
+2. Sell the amount of that asset (can be for fiat, a stablecoin, or any other cryptocurrency)

 Wash Sales and Cryptocurrency